James Rosemond: Entertainment career

 In 2002, Rosemond negotiated the Lennox Lewis vs. Mike Tyson boxing match.
 It was the first time that a boxer demanded that after a million buys on pay-per-view, the boxers would split the purse 50–50 with Showtime Networks/HBO.

-In 2003, Rosemond, along with Chris Lighty, joined Russell Simmons in his campaign to end New York's draconian Rockefeller Drug Laws.
+In 2003, Rosemond, along with Chris Lighty, joined Russell Simmons in his campaign to end New York's Rockefeller Drug Laws.

 Rosemond along with Shakim Compere and Mona Scott, executive produced BET's SOS Saving Ourselves: Help for Haiti, a telethon held at Miami's American Airlines Arena on February 5, 2010, to raise money for the devastated victims of the 2010 Haiti earthquake that killed over 100,000 people.